Adventures in Quilting:

 These mini retreats are offered through QuiltersB to promote the idea that we can all sew together and be motivation for each other.

-July 8th, August 5th and September 9th - 9:00-4:00 p.m.
+One more Tuesday: September 9th - 10-5:00 p.m.
 Eastern Time

 Overwhelmed quilters need uninterrupted sewing time for unfinished projects, Christmas sewing, and for catch-up on class work.